Donders-Institute/ni2-electrophys/exercises/ni2_forward1.md

 To create the headmodel, type:

-    headmodel = ni2_headmodel('type','spherical','nshell', 3)
+    headmodel = ni2_headmodel('type', 'spherical', 'nshell', 3)

 To create the sensor array, type:

-    sens = ni2_sensors('type','eeg')
+    sens = ni2_sensors('type', 'eeg')

 These can be visualized using a few functions from the FieldTrip-toolbox:

     figure; hold on;
-    ft_plot_headmodel(headmodel,'edgecolor','none');
+    ft_plot_headmodel(headmodel, 'edgecolor', 'none');
     ft_plot_sens(sens);

 Now we have a sensor array and a volume conductor model we can build a model for any source specified within the volume conductor.
 For example:

     dippar1 = [0 0 6 1 0 0];
     leadfield1 = ni2_leadfield(sens, headmodel, dippar1);